Katie85/www.thecomfortcupboard.com.au/_posts/2021-06-07-pancake-bowls.md

   - VEGAN
 author: Katie Smith
 ---
 Not enough people are talking about pancake bowls.
-I started making them a while back because intuitively it made sense.
-You get way better pancake to sauce to topping ratio and they're easier to eat, AND you only need one piece of cutlery, not two.
+I started making them a while back because intuitively it just made more sense.
+You get way better pancake, to sauce, to topping ratio, and they're easier to eat, AND you only need one piece of cutlery, not two.
 So then I did what I always do when I have an "original" idea: I googled it; to see how many other people had the same "original" idea, and that's when I realised that not enough people were talking about them.
-They were definitely out there in the world but with how good they are I thought they'd be more of a thing.
+They are definitely out there in the world but with how insanely good they are I thought they'd be more of a thing.

 If you love pancakes you'll love these even more.
-Promise.
+I promise.

 Welcome to the Pancake Bowl Revolution.